Updated: Nov 1, 2021

 Sleep -as much as it seems impossible to get enough with all the study that needs to be done, it is important for them to get a few good quality hours.
 A meditation app is great if they get overly stressed.
 A nice calming Chamomile or sleep tea may be in order to help get restful sleep.
 A 30 min afternoon nap is always a good idea as well.

-Fresh air and exercise - as much as it takes time out of day, maintaining sports training or getting some exercise can help to reinvigorate the body and mind.
+Fresh air and exercise - as much as it takes time out of day, so maintaining sports training or getting some exercise can help to reinvigorate the body and mind.
 If they have notes downloaded they can listen to them whilst going for a walk or run.
+Some way to decrease the pent up stress such as a boxing bag or totem tennis is a great way to let off steam.

 Quality brain food - make sure they keep up their brain power with good nutritious foods.